-With our local subsidiary we have rapidly developed into Western Australia’s leading advisory firm by transaction volume, having completed over AU$ 80 million of transactions across 28 commercial scale farms in the first three quarters of 2012 alone.
+With our local subsidiary we have rapidly developed into Western Australia’s leading advisory firm by transaction volume, having completed over AU$ 160 million of transactions since 2010.

 The future?
 Our mission is to become the global leader in the provision of direct farmland investment advisory and management services.
 Our method is simple: continue to deliver unrivalled analysis and advice in a transparent and cost effective manner.